Recruitment and Retention

 - Dr. Stuart Long, Professor, Electrical and Computer Engineering

 Diversity and Inclusion

-Expanding gender equity and the diversity of the faculty is a high priority for the University of Houston.
-This will require clearly defined institutional processes and effective on-going training.
-Strategic initiatives will focus on issues surrounding diversity, inclusion, and unintentional bias among faculty while re-engineering institutional processes to promote inclusiveness and diversity.
+Expanding gender equity and the diversity of our faculty is a high priority for UH.
+This will require clearly defined institutional processes and effective on-going training for the UH community.
+Strategic initiatives have and will continue to focus on issues surrounding diversity, inclusion, and unintentional bias among faculty, while re-engineering institutional processes to promote diversity and inclusiveness.